Going by test scores

 Where are the best schools in Austin?
 Well, it depends on what you’re looking for.

 Generally speaking, if you are going by test scores then you should look to the west of the city, and in the suburbs to the Northwest and Southwest.
 That means parts of Austin that are near Mo-Pac (Loop 1) and west.
 Then for suburbs to the north, look into Northwest Austin, Cedar Park, and Round Rock.
 To the southwest, look into areas around Circle C and all along HWY 290 towards Dripping Springs.
+If you look at the above map, red pins mean the highest scoring schools, followed by green, then blue, then yellow.

 These areas are also are most suburban, conservative and ethnically homogenous areas.
 Not your style?
 How about…